espressomd/espresso/doc/tutorials/11-ferrofluid/NotesForTutor.md

  1. Tutorial:
    - Importance of correct setup for non-biased results (especially important for magnetic systems!)
    - Using DLC (analogous to ELC) for quasi 2D system with 3D moment directions
-   - Idea of a quasi-2D-System with 3D Moments
+   - Idea of a quasi-2D-System with 3D moments
  2. Tutorial:
    - Appeal of simulations as "numerical" experiment and benchmark against theoretical models